 Curious about the CAE?
 Learn the answers to the most frequent questions regarding the CAE designation.
 View a 10 minute webinar overview by Lori Furtado, CAE, Senior Director, Credentialing - ASAE: The Center For Association Leadership.

 Founded in 1960, the CAE program stands as a mark of excellence and has evolved to reflect what it takes to manage an association in today's challenging climate.
 Click on the below links to obtain answers to some of the most common CAE questions:

 WSAE is a CAE Approved Provider that offers programming that is eligible for CAE credit.
 When selecting a CAE eligible course from a CAE Approved Provider, you can have confidence that the course will be recognized for CAE credit as advertised.
-ASA Webinars, Annual Convention and our monthly Executives Seminars are designed to support essential management compentencies to keep our seasoned executives sharp, as well as provide new execs the breadth of information needed to advance.
+ASA Webinars, Annual Convention and targeted programs are designed to support essential management compentencies to keep our seasoned executives sharp, as well as provide new execs the breadth of information needed to advance.